DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Remittance-format.md

 ms.search.validFrom: 2016-05-31
 ms.dyn365.ops.version: AX 7.0.1
 ---

-# Advanced bank reconciliation functionality
+# Remittance format
-The fields as described in the following subsections are available to control the additional functionality for advanced bank reconciliation.
+The fields as described in the following subsections are available to control the file format for periodic import tasks available in additional licensed feature **Finance utilities - AR utilities**.

 ## Setup
 ### Bank Statement format